nismod/smif/docs/getting_started.rst

    scenarios,	list,	 "A list of tuples of scenario sets and scenarios"

 Narratives
 ^^^^^^^^^^

-For each narrative set available in the project, zero or more available narratives should be chosen.
+For each narrative set available in the project, any number of narratives can be chosen (or none at all).

 .. literalinclude:: ../src/smif/sample_project/config/sos_model_runs/20170918_energy_water.yml
    :language: yaml
    :lines: 13-15

-Note that narrative files override the values of parameters in specific simulation models.
+Narrative files override the values of parameters in specific simulation models.
 Selecting a narrative file which overrides parameters in an absent simulation model will have no effect.

 .. csv-table:: Model Run Narrative Attributes
    :header: "Attribute", "Type", "Notes"